Battle of Paulus Hook

+Background

+In 1776, prior to the start of the war, General George Washington ordered American patriots to construct several forts to defend the western banks of the Hudson River, one of which was located at Paulus Hook.
+The fort was a naturally defensible position that guarded New York from British attack, guarded the Hudson River channel and the gateway to New Jersey.
+Following the defeat of General Washington and the Continental Army at the Battle of Brooklyn, the British landed at Kip's Bay took control of New York City on September 15, 1776.
+That same day, the British turned their warships towards Paulus Hook.
+On September 23, the American patriots abandoned the fort and moved munitions and supplies up to the Village of Bergen, leaving the fort to become the first New Jersey territory invaded and occupied by the British.

+In mid-summer 1779, a 23-year-old Princeton University graduate, Major Henry "Light Horse Harry" Lee, recommended to General Washington a daring plan for the Continental Army to attack the fort, in what became known as the Battle of Paulus Hook.

 Battle

-At four o'clock on the afternoon of August 8, 1779, Major Henry "Light Horse Harry" Lee, with four hundred infantry and a troop of dismounted dragoons started from New Bridge (now River Edge, New Jersey), on a march of 14 mi through the woods to make an attack upon the British fort at Paulus Hook.
+At four o'clock on the afternoon of August 8, 1779, Major Lee, with four hundred infantry and a troop of dismounted dragoons started from New Bridge (now River Edge, New Jersey), on a march of 14 mi through the woods to make an attack upon the British fort at Paulus Hook.
 He detached patrols of horse to watch the communication with the North River and stationed parties of infantry at different roads leading to Paulus Hook.
 At Union Hill he filed into the woods where by the guide's timidity, or treachery, the march was prolonged to three hours before gaining the right road.

 Major Lee and his men reached Prior's Mill at 3 am, August 19, 1779; at 3:30 they reached the ditch at what is now the intersection of Newark Avenue and Warren Street.
 The tide was rising but Lieutenant Rudolph found the canal fordable, and led by Lieutenants McCallister and Rudolph the troops pushed through and soon gained possession of the outer fort.
 Major Sutherland, who was in command of the fort, retired into a small redoubt with a few officers and forty Hessians.
 It was nearly daylight and Major Lee had no time to dislodge them.
 He had intended to burn the barracks, but on finding sick soldiers, women and children in them he refrained.
 He retreated, carrying with him one hundred and fifty-nine prisoners, officers and men.
 He lost two men killed, and had three men wounded.